-- A high-risk or close contact is someone who you interacted with for more than a brief amount of time in total at less than 2 metres distance during your period of communicability. - A close contact can also be someone you shook hands with, hugged, or kissed, but could also be someone you were sitting near for a couple minutes, as COVID-19 can be spread through droplets from someone coughing, sneezing, or talking. - All of your household members are considered close contacts. - Other close contacts may be family you do not live with, friends, or people you work with.
+- A high-risk or close contact is anyone you were less than two meters away from for at least 15 minutes, or multiple shorter lengths of time, without personal protective equipment, in the 48 hours before your symptoms began or your positive test result, whichever came first, and until you started your self-isolation. - A close contact can be someone you shook hands with, hugged, or kissed, but could also be someone you were sitting near, as COVID-19 can be spread through droplets from someone coughing, sneezing, or talking. - All of your household members are considered close contacts. - Other close contacts may be family you do not live with, friends, or people you work with.